Pet Ear Mites: Diagnosis, Symptoms, Treatments

 - There are no over the counter or home remedies that will treat ear mites in a single application

 These are drops that are placed on the animal's skin.
-Surprisingly, these are NOT placed in the pet's ear, but droppered onto the skin between the shoulder-blades.
+Surprisingly, these are NOT placed in the pet's ear, but rather are droppered onto the skin between the shoulder-blades.
 This medicine gets absorbed into the skin and will treat the ear mites effectively.

 This is a medication that is designed to provide a month's treatment in a single dose.
 A second application may be needed.
 This is usually the best and most stress-free method of treatment for both the pet and the owner and works very effectively.
 Many pet owners use this type of medication on a monthly basis anyway to control fleas, ticks, other parasites and in some countries, heartworm as well.